gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 It is possible to persist the preference by setting the `org.gradle.buildinit.comments` property to `false`.

+#### Emitting separate problems for each issue found in a TOML catalog file

+When a TOML catalog files are used with invalid TOML syntax every distinct problem is emitted separately via the Problems API.
+This used to be a combined problem for all issues found in the file.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE